M66B/FairEmail/FAQ.md

 In the *miscellaneous settings* you can enable *Build search index* to significantly increase the speed of searching on the device, but be aware that this will increase battery and storage space usage.
-The search index is based on words, so searching for partial text is not possible.
+The search index is based on words in all message parts, so searching for partial text and searching in specific messages parts (from, subject, text, etc) is not possible.
 Searching using the search index is by default AND, so searching for *apple orange* will search for apple AND orange.
 Words separated by commas result in searching for OR, so for example *apple, orange* will search for apple OR orange.
 Both can be combined, so searching for *apple, orange banana* will search for apple OR (orange AND banana).